rachhouse/intro-to-data-linking/README.md

 This repo hosts tutorial notebooks and associated files for my talk/workshop, *An Introduction to Data Linking*.

-You'll find the accompanying slide deck here: [https://slides.com/rachhouse/intro-to-data-linking](https://slides.com/rachhouse/intro-to-data-linking).
+You can find the accompanying slide deck here: [https://slides.com/rachhouse/intro-to-data-linking](https://slides.com/rachhouse/intro-to-data-linking).